hunterjackson/docs/source/hazelcast.rst

 More information can be found `here <http://docs.confluent.io/3.0.1/schema-registry/docs/api.html#compatibility>`_.

-The Sink serializes either an Avro or Json representation of the Sink record to the target reliable topic in Hazelcaset.
-Hazelcast is agnostic to the schema.
+The Sink serializes either an Avro or Json representation of the Sink record to the target reliable topic in Hazelcaset. is agnostic to the schema.

 Deployment Guidelines
 ---------------------